|Birth: ||Jul. 28, 1849|

 A family tradition (as told by his grandson Thomas M. Donnelly) says that somehow Thomas lost contact with his birth mother.
 Two years after Michael's death, she married Elisha Williams of Newark and had more children.
 Thomas had at least three younger half-siblings of whom he may not have been aware.

-At age 32 Thomas married Honora "Norah" Heffernan Donnelly from Tipperary, Ireland on October 18, 1881 in Cazenovia, Madison County, and they had seven children: Helen Donnelly Dietz, Mary Donnelly Barrett, Nora Donnelly, Catherine Donnelly, John Dardis Donnelly, Thomas James Donnelly, and Dorothy Donnelly Heintz.
+At age 32 Thomas married Honora "Nora" Heffernan Donnelly from Tipperary, Ireland on October 18, 1881 in Cazenovia, Madison County, and they had seven children: Helen M. Donnelly Dietz, Mary Lillian Donnelly Barrett, Nora Donnelly, Catherine Donnelly, John Dardis Donnelly, Thomas James Donnelly, and Dorothy Donnelly Heintz.
 They lived in Canastota, Madison County.

 In Indiana Thomas had farmed with his foster parents John and Mary Dardis.
 For most of his life, however, Thomas John Donnelly was a railroad conductor first for the New York Central Lines Railroad and then the Lehigh Valley Railroad.
 Thomas began work with the Lehigh Valley system February 28, 1882, as a trainman.
 On April 1, 1884 he was promoted to be a conductor and March 1, 1895 a passenger conductor, a position he held until his death.
 He died on March 14, 1928 in Madison County at age 78 after years of failing health.